TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Index.rst

 	# Work with the subpart "DOCUMENT"
 	page.10.workOnSubpart = DOCUMENT

 The resulting HTML output is a syntactically correct HTML page now.
-While the *"outer part"* of the output (like the html tag itself, the head tag and its content and the body tag itself) is created by TYPO3, the *contents of the body tag* are taken from our HTML template.
+While the *"outer part"* of the output (like the :code:`<html>` tag itself, the :code:`<headY` tag and its content and the :code:`<body>` tag itself) is created by TYPO3 CMS, the *contents of the body tag* are taken from our HTML template.

 .. _configure-marker-subparts: